Recipe

 Create mash plan

-Enter the name of the mash plan in the input field.
-Press OK to create a new empty mash plan.
+The name of the mash plan must be entered in the input field.
+With OK a new empty mash plan is created.

 Rename mash plan

-Enter the new name for the mash plan in the input field.
-Press OK to save the mash plan under the new name.
+The new name for the mash plan must be entered in the input field.
+With OK the mash plan is saved under the new name.

 Change mash plan

-The Brauomat manages mash plans in the flash memory.
-By selecting Change mash plan, you can switch between the existing mash plans.
+The Brautomat manages mash plans in flash memory.
+By selecting Change mash plan you can switch between the existing mash plans.

 Import mash plan